ualberta/Front-End-Environment/readme.md

 ## Usage

-Add `/build/js/main.min.js` (requires jQuery, and Handlebars Runtime) and `/build/css/framework.css` to your page.
-You will then be able to access the pages and modules through `UAlberta.FrontEnd.Pages` and `UAlberta.FrontEnd.Modules` namespaces.
+Add `/build/js/main.min.js` (requires jQuery, and Handlebars Runtime) and `/build/css/framework.css` to your page, then add modules to the page by passing the JSON data, and a selector string that represents the placeholder to insert the module into.

+    // add a full width feature to a page UAlberta.Modules.addSingleFeature(jsonData, '#feature-area');

+You can also build entire pages and layout from JSON data.
 For example, you could build a replica of the [UAlberta home page](http://www.ualberta.ca/) with:

     // CREATE BASE PAGE